ryoppippi/example-backend-hono/README.md

 | `response.tts` | A partial or complete chunk of text |
 | `response.end` | Indicates the turn has finished     |

+#### Implementation Notes

+- The `/agent` endpoint uses Cloudflare Workers' native streaming capabilities.
+- The route handler uses `@layercode/node-server-sdk` for SSE streaming and response handling.
+- Make sure you are running on **Node.js 18 or newer** for local development.

 ---

 ## 🧩 Project Structure